Oxfordshire County Council are spinning the road safety stats again

 Small numbers don’t mean big changes – or trends.

 Oxfordshire’s KSI figures over the last decade read like this: 361, 357, 281, 272, 232, 224, 241, 306, 232, 260, 213 – far from a smooth glide downwards.
 The scatter, year-to-year, is roughly a fifth of the average, which means an 18 % move in a single year is about one ordinary year’s worth of noise.
-The 213 we’re all meant to be celebrating – and attributing to 20mph limits – sits comfortably in line with 2019, 2020 and 2023.
+The 213 we’re all meant to be celebrating – and attributing to 20mph limits and Vision Zero – sits comfortably in line with 2019, 2020 and 2023.
 The “fall” is mostly a bounce back down from a slightly high 2024.

 And that’s our old friend ‘regression to the mean’ again, used to justify the apparent success of hundreds of speed cameras.
 A road sees 2 crashes in a year, a speed camera goes up and, magically, the following year there are no crashes.
+You could have put a garden gnome by the side of the road and seen the same effect.

 Meanwhile, the year Thames Valley is being measured against, 2024, happened to be the lowest KSI total in the area’s entire eleven year run.
 Measure anything against its best-ever year and the next year inevitably looks like a deterioration.

 DfT themselves, in the same release, warn twice that these numbers are volatile and that small groups produce “large fluctuations when comparing between years.”
-OCC must have read that release as it’s the one they’re quoting.
+OCC must have read that release too as it’s the one they’re quoting.

-The same number of deaths as 2021 – before 20mph.
+The same number of deaths as 2021 – before 20mph and Vision Zero.

-Every one of those lives matters, and I’d never wave away a real reduction.
+Every one of those lives matters, and no-one would never wave away a real reduction.
 But two is not a trend, it’s entirely consistent with stats that have bounced between 18 and 34 all decade with no direction at all.
-And we’d already hit 18 deaths back in 2021 before a single 20mph scheme under OCC’s programme existed.
+And we’d already hit 18 deaths back in 2021 before a single 20mph scheme or Vision Zero under OCC’s programme existed.

 Finally: the timeline doesn’t fit the story